tboie/universal_phreak_generator/README.md

 ## Infinite Angle (testing system mechanics)

 - tile design is the space between a particle and a side
-- eternal gliders emerge from the center of a square after fully lighting the area
+- eternal gliders emerge from the center of a square after it is fully lit

 <img width="129" alt="infinite reflections" src="https://github.com/tboie/universal_phreak_generator/assets/26150152/27e58374-19c6-460b-8264-9fc981a62fb4">